-NEW SAN BRUNO RECREATION AND AQUATICS CENTER
+NEW SAN BRUNO RECREATION AND AQUATIC CENTER

-The Foundation is proud to support the design and construction of a new San Bruno Recreation and Aquatics Center in San Bruno City Park.
+The Foundation is proud to support the design and construction of a new San Bruno Recreation and Aquatic Center in San Bruno City Park.
 The Foundation has committed $50 million in grant funding to the City of San Bruno for this project.

 In February 2017, following the completion of the Community Facilities Vision Plan, the San Bruno City Council voted to move forward with the construction of a new recreation center and all-season swimming pool facility in San Bruno City Park and requested that the Foundation provide a grant of $50 million to fund the planning, design, and construction of the facility.
 In March 2017, the Foundation Board approved a resolution supporting the concept of a $50 million strategic grant to the City for the design and construction of the new facility and directing the Executive Director to proceed with negotiating such a grant arrangement with the City.

 The City of San Bruno has made significant headway in the planning process in 2020, with the Planning Commission in May certifying the Final Environmental Impact Report, adopting the California Environmental Quality Act Findings of Fact and Statement of Overriding Considerations and a Mitigation Monitoring and Reporting Program, and approving necessary use and architectural review permits.
-Group 4 Architecture, Research + Planning, Inc. is completing the development of construction documents based on the center’s program elements and budget, and the City anticipates hiring the general contractor for the project this fall.
+Group 4 Architecture, Research + Planning, Inc. is completing the development of construction documents based on the center’s program elements and budget, and the City anticipates hiring the general contractor for the project in late 2020.
 Groundbreaking on the new facility is expected to take place in early 2021, with construction to be completed in late 2022.

 For more information on the Recreation and Aquatics Center, please visit the City's project webpage.